waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Key Discoveries & Lessons Learned
 - **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like marking defeated trainers. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
 - **Critical Directive Failure - Tool Maintenance (CRITICAL):** I failed to immediately fix the `use_hm_from_menu` tool after it failed, instead resorting to manual inputs.
-This violates the core directive of prioritizing tool refinement. **Lesson Reinforced:** Tool maintenance is the highest priority and must be performed in the same turn a failure is identified.
+I also failed to fix the `automated_path_navigator` despite multiple failures, violating the core directive of prioritizing tool refinement. **Lesson Reinforced:** Tool maintenance is the highest priority and must be performed in the same turn a failure is identified.
 - **Strategic Tool Use (Pathfinder):** My `automated_path_navigator` struggled on Route 12 due to an inefficient BFS for the specific map layout.
 I exhibited confirmation bias by blaming the tool instead of my strategy. **Lesson:** For complex navigation, I must break the problem down into smaller, intermediate sub-goals instead of trying to force a single, long path.
 - **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner. **Lesson:** If a specific path is repeatedly blocked, do not persist.
 Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.
 - **Puzzle State Persistence:** Leaving and re-entering the Pewter Museum does **not** reset the internal puzzle state.